 Now it’s your turn.

-I think this is the best way to store celery, but there are other ways, too.
+I think this is the best way to store celery so it’s ready for dinner tonight, but there are other ways, too.
 Do you have a favorite way of keeping your celery or other vegetables fresh and crispy?
 What’s your favorite method?
+And, how do you prepare celery for your home cooked meals?
 Leave a comment and let me know how you do it.